 Let us never judge one another in matters of the limited truth about God each of us understands and comprehends; we each possess only an infinitesimally small portion of the whole.
 Rather, let us listen to one another, share with one another, and accept one another—letting our shared and pooled truth lead us to Jesus, and through Him, to God the Father.

 I encourage you always to seek out and find truth wherever it may be found; the more you discover, the more you will come to know Jesus whom to know is Life—true LIFE—and the more emancipated you will become in your journey toward being all God created you to be!

 Your life is a journey.
-Embrace Jesus who is the truth and you will discover that God has wonderful plans and purposes in store for you as you walk hand in hand with him from truth to truth toward your bright, golden future.
+Embrace Jesus who is the truth and you will discover that God has wonderful purposes in store for you as you walk hand in hand with Him from truth to truth toward your bright, golden future.

 Life Enrichment Services, Inc